 All Activity Fees have been adjusted to absorb the additional convenience fees that may be charged by paying online.
-Please click on the link provided for updated fees, Activity Fee Forms.
+The chart lists the fees paid per sport you can also click on the link provided for fees Activity Fee Forms.
 The fee will be assessed per sport and activity.
 There is a student cap of \$190.00 and a family cap of \$380.00.
 Fees must be paid and submitted within a minimum of one (1) week of the start of practice for the athlete's season.
+Please see below the ways to pay your student's Activity Fee.